 After taking a tumble off of his bike, Liam complained of a headache and began to vomit.
 His parents thought he was suffering from a possible concussion, so they called the paramedics.
 By the time they arrived, Liam was unresponsive and rushed to Kapiolani Medical Center for Women & Children.

 Once he became reoriented, nothing was the same.
 Liam, normally a talkative and bubbly kid, was silent throughout the days following the incident.
 He had trouble moving and seemed like a different person.

-Doctors said Liam had suffered an aneurism while riding his bike.
+Doctors said Liam had suffered an aneurysm while riding his bike.
 After removing a piece of Liam’s skull to relieve pressure, he was diagnosed with AVM.
 He spent two-and-a-half weeks in Kapiolani’s Pediatric Intensive Care Unit (PICU) and six more weeks in the Carters unit, where care providers worked with him as he relearned how to walk, brush his teeth, eat and speak.

 Throughout his hospital stay, Liam’s parents’ feelings ran the gamut from fear, anger and confusion to sadness and loss to gratitude.
 “We are exceptionally grateful to all the nurses and doctors that cared for Liam,” they say.
 “They made us feel that we could trust them with our precious miracle.”